Felony Assault Defense Lawyer Oklahoma City

 If an assault occurs in the commission of a felony or in an attempt to commit a felony, felonious assault charges may be filed in addition to any charges for the underlying crime.
 With the exception of assault with intent to kill, if penalties are not elsewhere prescribed in the statutes, assault with intent to commit a felony is punishable by a maximum of five years in prison.

-Assault Defense Lawyer in Oklahoma Ciy
+Felony Assault Defense Lawyer in Oklahoma City

 The stakes are high in a felony assault case.
 Anyone convicted may be subject to tough minimum sentencing guidelines and the possibility of life behind bars.
 Finding an attorney with a solid background of successful assault defense is paramount for your success.
-Call for a free consultation to find out how our experienced attorneys have been able to successfully represent clients like you and to see how we can help you obtain a favorable outcome to your case.
+Call Phillips & Associates for a free consultation to find out how our experienced attorneys have been able to successfully represent clients like you and to see how we can help you obtain a favorable outcome to your case.

 REQUEST A FREE CASE EVALUATION